Georgii Ivanovich Gurdjieff

 Gurdjieff’s dancers, 1920s

-The Prieure (Priory) became a scene of manual work, including construction of the Study House, a building whose interior resembled a dervish tekke or meeting place, being decorated with Eastern rugs.
+The Prieure (Priory) became a scene of manual work, including construction of the Study House, the interior of which resembled a dervish tekke or meeting place, lavishly decorated with Eastern rugs.
 The Study House was the focus for “sacred dances” supervised by Gurdjieff.
 The gymnastic programme far outweighed any formal teaching; Gurdjieff’s approach contrasted with the lecturing role associated with Ouspensky.
 The latter made visits to the Priory until 1924, but thereafter strongly diverged, even advising Nicoll and others to dissociate from Gurdjieff.
-The Russian ex-pupil is believed to have reacted to the dance programme and the unpredictability inherent in Gurdjieff’s temperament.
+The Russian ex-pupil reacted to the dance programme and the unpredictability inherent in Gurdjieff’s temperament.

 The Caucasian gained many French critics; much of the disparagement was based on rumour.
 Gurdjieff was said to be a Freemason and a hypnotist.
 His reputation as a hypnotist has some basis in his own admissions.
 The gossip and slander moved to an extreme, becoming markedly erroneous in relation to Katherine Mansfield, an authoress from New Zealand who died at the Priory in January 1923.
 She was a terminally ill victim of tuberculosis.
 Gurdjieff was not the cause of her death.

-For the next decade or so, he did much writing, and authored his “Three Series,” including the “autobiographical” Meetings with Remarkable Men, and the more lengthy Beelzebub’s Tales to His Grandson.
-The lastmentioned creation has been viewed as a bizarre mythology, reflecting to some extent the bardic milieu of his father, and delivered in a rather distinctive style.
-A strong critique of Western society is incorporated.
+For the next decade or so, Gurdjieff did much writing.
+He authored “Three Series,” including the “autobiographical” Meetings with Remarkable Men, and the more lengthy Beelzebub’s Tales to His Grandson.
+The lastmentioned creation is a bizarre mythology, incorporating a strong critique of Western society.
 These works were not published during his lifetime.
-The only writing of Gurdjieff to achieve print (prior to his death) was a disconcerting pamphlet entitled The Herald of Coming Good (1933), which he himself afterwards withdrew.
+The only writing of Gurdjieff to achieve print (prior to his death) was a disconcerting book entitled The Herald of Coming Good (1933), which he himself afterwards withdrew.

-Gurdjieff’s debts became a primary factor in losing the Priory, which he was obliged to vacate in 1932, thereafter living solo in Paris.
-He made several visits to New York during the 1930s, and became notorious amongst some of his admirers for requesting money.
+Gurdjieff’s debts were a primary factor in losing the Priory, which he was obliged to vacate in 1932, thereafter living solo in Paris.
+He made several visits to New York during the 1930s.
+Gurdjieff became notorious amongst some of his admirers for requesting money.
 His general reputation as an occultist gained reference in a bestselling work by journalist Rom Landau, who believed that Gurdjieff was a hypnotist.

 Critics have since targeted the subject’s sexual activity, of uncertain extent, but known to have involved a number of illegitimate children.
-This matter has been considered reprehensible in that the known women involved were his pupils.
-Gurdjieff’s contested encounters apparently derived some inspiration from his eccentric belief that women need sexual contact with men to acquire a soul.
+This matter has been considered reprehensible, because the known women involved were his pupils.
+The contested encounters of Gurdjieff apparently derived some inspiration from his eccentric belief that women need sexual contact with men to acquire a soul.

 During the Second World War, Gurdjieff lived in Paris.
-At this period, he gained French followers for the first time.
-He also revived his interest in the sacred dance “movements,” and taught in group meetings at his apartment.
+At this period, he gained French followers for the first time, teaching in group meetings at his apartment.
+He also revived his interest in sacred dance “movements.”
 Gurdjieff now charitably assisted poor people outside his following.
-After the war, he gained further interest from American and English admirers, and acquired the support of John G. Bennett, an English neo-Ouspenskyan who had numerous followers.
+After the war, he gained further interest from American and English admirers, including John G. Bennett, an English neo-Ouspenskyan who had numerous followers.